stephane/libmodbus/README.md

 The official website is [www.libmodbus.org](http://www.libmodbus.org).

-The library is written in C and designed to run on Linux, Mac OS X, FreeBSD and QNX and Windows.
+The library is written in C and designed to run on Linux, Mac OS X, FreeBSD, Embox, QNX and Windows.

+You can use the library on MCUs with Embox RTOS.

 Installation
 ------------